Connect with a Mortgage Advisor Today!

 Loan Amount

 This term refers to the amount that the borrower must pay back to the lender as stipulated in the loan contract.
 The loan amount is one of the main factors in determining what rate and loan program you’ll be eligible for.
-For the most common loan programs such as conforming or FHA financing there are loan limits.
+For the most common loan programs, such as conforming or FHA financing, there are loan limits.
 Anything above those limits results in a borrower being ineligible for that program and subject to different rates and fees.
-In general VA loans have the best terms followed by conforming loans and select jumbo loans for really qualified borrowers or high net worth clients.
+In general, VA loans have the most competitive terms followed by conforming loans and select jumbo loans for really qualified borrowers or high net worth clients.

 Credit Score

 A credit score is a numerical figure that expresses the creditworthiness of a consumer.
 A higher credit score is better when it comes to taking out a loan, as it reduces the lender’s risk when loaning out funds.
 A credit score is affected by repayment history, number and age of open accounts, total debt levels, and credit utilization.
 Credit is a key deciding factor in determining what rates and costs you’re eligible for.
-High credit scores over 740 will get you the best rates available.
-Adjustments to the terms available for most loan programs occur in 20 point increments.
-For example the second best credit score range would be 720-739, then 700-719 and so on.
-Once your scores drop below 640 the programs you will qualify for will be severely limited.
+High credit scores over 740 will get you the great rates available.
+Adjustments to the terms available for most loan programs occur in 20-point increments.
+For example, the second leading credit score range would be 720-739, then 700-719, and so on.
+Once your scores drop below 640, the programs you will qualify for will be severely limited.

 Purchase Price